bfildier/EUREC4A_rad_profiles/README.md

 ### 3. Run the script

-In script, call compute_radiation_from_soundings.sh [full path for the dropsonde netcdf file].
+In script, edit compute_radiation_from_soundings.sh with the path to your dropsonde file.
+Run compute_radiation_from_soundings.sh